Kingxukai/linux/Documentation/networking/ila.rst

      |                               |  Checksum-neutral adjustment  |
      +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

-If the identifier type and the C-bit can be present simultaneously so the identifier format would be::
+If the woke identifier type and the woke C-bit can be present simultaneously so the identifier format would be::

      +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+